Pornography in the United Kingdom: Magazines

 During the Victorian period, illegal pornographic periodicals such as The Pearl, which ran for eighteen issues between 1879 and 1880, circulated clandestinely among circles of elite urban gentlemen.
 At the beginning of the 20th century the invention of halftone printing led to the appearance of magazines such as Photo Bits featuring nude (often, burlesque actresses were hired as models) and semi-nude photographs on the cover and throughout; while these would now be termed softcore, they were quite shocking for the time.
 These publications soon either masqueraded as "art magazines" or publications celebrating the new cult of naturism.
 Health and Efficiency, started in the early twentieth century, was a typical UK naturist magazine.

 Following the Second World War, digest magazines such as Beautiful Britons, Spick and Span began to appear, with their interest in nylons and underwear.
 The racier Kamera published by Harrison Marks was a very popular publication.
 These magazines featured nude or semi-nude women in coy or flirtatious poses with no hint of pubic hair.
 Bob Guccione started Penthouse in the United Kingdom in 1965 to compete against Playboy.
 Penthouse's style was different to other magazines; with women looking indirectly at the camera, as if they were going about their private idylls.
 This change of emphasis influenced erotic depictions of women.
 Penthouse was also the first magazine to publish pictures that included pubic hair and full frontal nudity, both of which were considered beyond the bounds of the erotic and in the realm of pornography at the time.
 In 1965, Mayfair was launched in the UK in competition with both Playboy and Penthouse.
 As competition between the magazines increased, their photos became more explicit.

-In the late 1960s, magazines began to move into more explicit displays often focusing on the buttocks as standards of what could be legally depicted and what readers wanted to see changed.
+Hardcore magazines were being imported illegally from Scandinavia during the 1960s and illegally sold in sex shops in Soho's red light district in London.
+By the late 1960s, British magazines began to move into more explicit displays, often focusing on the buttocks as standards of what could be legally depicted and what readers wanted to see changed.
 Fiesta magazine, first published in 1966 by Galaxy Publications, introduced a "Readers' Wives Striptease" section in the early 1970s.
 This consisted of a set of photos of a supposed wife or girlfriend of a reader undressing to full nudity.
 The "Readers Wives" concept was subsequently adopted in a number of other magazines.
 Galaxy also began publishing Knave as a slightly classier sister magazine to Fiesta in 1968.